By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 The Joule, Dallas.
 Rain started falling during a rooftop reception.
 The dance floor didn’t stop.
 Weeks later, I sent the bride a video I’d captured of her and her father before the doors opened.
 She thought that moment had been lost to the weather.
 It hadn’t.

 Ritz Carlton Las Colinas.
 Five hours of nonstop performance, reception through the afterparty.
 Big ballrooms need sustained energy across a long night.
-The couple wrote afterward that every guest danced until close to midnight.
+The couple wrote afterward that every guest stayed on the floor through the afterparty.

 Arlington Hall at Lee Park.
 Three hours of nonstop dancing under a beautiful outdoor tent.
-The couple’s biggest worry was whether all ages would participate.
+The couple’s biggest worry was whether guests of every age would dance.
 They did.
-Creative remixes kept the room intrigued, and the night ended with a New Orleans-style sax exit.
+Creative remixes kept the room moving, and the night ended with a New Orleans-style sax exit.

 The Crescent Club, Dallas.
 A New Year’s Eve wedding.
-String ceremony, CO₂ grand entrance, nonstop reception for all ages, midnight countdown, fireworks, and a black-tie celebration that two separate guests reviewed independently.
+String ensemble for the ceremony, a grand entrance powered by CO₂ cannons, a nonstop reception for all ages, a midnight countdown with fireworks, and a black-tie celebration that two different guests later reviewed independently on Google.
 One wrote: “We had teenagers and great aunts all dancing for hours.”

 Hotel Drover, Fort Worth.
 A destination wedding for a Canadian couple wanting the full Texas experience.
 The groom wrote afterward: “Despite giving him very little direction, he somehow delivered exactly what we wanted, almost as if he could read our minds.”

 Hotel Vin, Grapevine.
 A destination wedding for a Denver couple.
-The bride was a theater singer.
-I built the dinner playlist around her singing past and current Broadway favorites.
-Her bridesmaids all sang together throughout the ballroom.
-She told me later that moment was her favorite part of the entire day.
+The bride had been a musical theater performer in college.
+I built the dinner playlist around her favorite show tunes, both classic and current.
+By the time dessert was served, her bridesmaids were singing along together across the ballroom.
+She told me later it was her favorite part of the day.

-I’ve also performed at Rosewood Mansion on Turtle Creek, the Dallas Arboretum, Hotel ZaZa, Hillside Estate, Mister Charles, and destination venues including Montage Palmetto Bluff
+I’ve also performed at Rosewood Mansion on Turtle Creek, the Dallas Arboretum, Hotel ZaZa, Hillside Estate, Mister Charles, and destination venues including Montage Palmetto Bluff.
+Every one of them taught me something I now carry into the next room.

 The Dallas wedding DJ market has a wide range of options.
 That range reflects real differences in training, preparation, and what’s actually included.
 Here’s how to think about it.